Explore cutting-edge tools for accessibility in 2025: AI, mobile, & more Register today

 Section 504 of the Rehabilitation Act of 1973

 Section 504 states that no qualified individual with a disability in the United States shall be excluded from, denied the benefits of, or be subjected to discrimination under any program or activity that either receives federal financial assistance or is conducted by any Executive agency or the United States Postal Service.
-Each federal agency has its own set of section 504 regulations that apply to its programs.
+Each federal agency has its own set of Section 504 regulations that apply to its programs.
 Some of the most common requirements include reasonable accommodation for employees with disabilities; program accessibility; effective communication with people who have hearing or vision disabilities; and accessible new construction and alterations.

 Section 503 of the Rehabilitation Act of 1973